SKIFT

 Piece Moves

-Move any of your kings or pawns one quadrant orthogonally or diagonally in any direction, pushing along any pieces that lie in the way.
+Move one of your kings or pawns one quadrant in any direction (orthogonally or diagonally), pushing any pieces in its path.

-You may move (and push) pieces from one quadrant to another within a tile or across tiles.
+Pieces may move (and be pushed) within a tile or across tiles.

 Pieces pushed off the board are removed from the game.